-This rainbow discovery bottle or rainbow sensory bottle is a perfect addition to a rainbow theme, weather theme, or while learning about St. Patricks Day.
+This rainbow discovery bottle or rainbow sensory bottle is a perfect science activity for a rainbow theme, weather theme, or for a St. Patrick’s Day preschool activity.
 But honestly, I think rainbows are best to study about any day of the year!
-They’re a fantastic addition to any preschool curriculum.

-While most of my discovery bottles are really simple to make such as my alphabet sensory bottle or rainbow counting bears discovery bottles, this one took some trial and error.
-I recommend making this when you have an hour block of time, and I suggest buying double the ingredients….just in case.
+While most of my discovery bottles are really simple to make such as my alphabet sensory bottle or rainbow counting bears discovery bottles, this one takes a bit more time and patience.
+However, it’s fully worth it, and I’ll share my tips and tricks below!

 Materials for Rainbow Sensory Bottle